SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Chemotherapeutic Agents I+II_Tew.md

 				- 6-thioinosinic acid incorporates INTO DNA/RNA
 			- hypoxanthine-guanine phosphoribosyl transferase can have differences between ppl and those genetic differences impact how well the drug works
 				- >[!drug interactions] 6-mercaptopurine + allopurinol: xanthine oxidase is inhibited by allopurinol but the liver's xanthine oxidase first pass converts 6-MP -> thiouric acid.
+			- >[!genetic testing]**thiopurine 5-methyltransferase** - know that there are many polymorphisms in this!!!! so we need to check for mutations in this
 			- TOXICITIES: liver
 		2. 6-thioguanines = leukemias
 			- TOXICITIES: liver